DaCHack/Futro-S740-Homeserver/README.md

 ```
 If Kodi is run as an unpriviledged user (recommended!) make sure to add the user to the group `input` (`usermod -a -G input administrator`) and reboot the VM to be able to use mouse and keyboard!

-Note/Challenges:
-- Running in parallel to UxPlay on a single VM seemed to cause Kodi to overlay the UxPlay image (at least it was not visible but Kodi kept in the foreground independently of the sink used for UxPlay)
+**Note:** Running in parallel to UxPlay on a single VM seems to cause Kodi to overlay the UxPlay image (at least it was not visible but Kodi kept in the foreground independently of the sink used for UxPlay).
+Plan is to write a script watching for UxPlay's "-dacp" file.
+If the file appears (and thus a connection to UxPlay is established), the script shall pause the Kodi container or shut it down.
+Eventually both containers could be merged to run the script directly in the container.
-- Activating the webserver in guisettings.xml to be able to steer Kodi via mobile app is always reset at start
-- How to run Kodi?
-Docker container (no working container known which directly accesses the framebuffer without the need for a GUI environment) vs. native in a VM together with UxPlay?